Unknown-guy-369/Norm-of-a-matrix/README.md

 ## Equipment’s required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
+## Algorithm 1:
+	1. Input the matrix as a 2D array.
+    2. Calculate the sum of the absolute values for each column.
+    3. Identify the maximum of these sums.
+    4. Return the result rounded to two decimal places.

+## Algorithm 2:
+	1. Input the matrix as a 2D array.
+    2. Compute the singular values of the matrix.
+    3. Find the largest singular value.
+    4. Return the result rounded to two decimal places.

-## Algorithm:
+## Algorithm 3:
-	1. Get the input matrix using np.array()
+	1. Input the matrix as a 2D array.
-    2. Find the 2-norm of the matrix using np.linalg.norm()
+    2. Calculate the sum of the absolute values for each row.
-	3. Print the norm of the matrix in two decimal places.
+    3. Identify the maximum of these sums.
+    4. Return the result rounded to two decimal places.

 ## Program:
 ```Python
 # Register No: 24900880